franzpoeschel/picongpu/docs/source/usage/reference.rst

  - PhD thesis on radiation from LWFA [Pausch2019]_
  - Laser-driven x-ray and proton sources [Ostermayr2020]_
  - Betatron x-ray diagnostic for beam decoherence [Koehler2019]_, [Koehler2021]_
+ - Visualizing plasmons and ultrafast kinetic instabilities in laser-driven solids using X-ray scattering [Ordyna2024]_

 Astrophysics
 """"""""""""